HeartlandNetwork/tidy-training/README.md

 # tidy-training

-Code snippets and worked examples to learn the R tidyverse from the following books:
+Worked examples to learn the R tidyverse from the following books:

 Wickham, Hadley, and Garrett Grolemund.
 2017.
 R for Data Science, 1st edition.
 O'Reilly Media, Inc. Sebastopol, CA USA